 For the last 20 some years I have been collecting interesting and funny quotes to add to my wedding ceremonies.
-Below are some of my favorites and one’s popular with all kinds of couples.
+Below are some of my favorites and those favored by my couples.

 💞 Medium Length Wedding Quotes 💞

 Take into account that great love and great achievements involve great risk.
 And that a loving atmosphere in your home is the foundation for your life.
 Be gentle with the earth, be gentle with one another.
 When disagreements come remember always to protect the spirit of your union.

 When you realize you’ve made a mistake, take immediate steps to correct it.
 Remember that the best relationship is one in which your love for each other exceeds your need for each other.
 So love yourselves, love one another, love all that is your life together and all else will follow.